Ollaid01/C-STL/README.md

     - Ordered in a strict linear sequence.
     - Contiguous memory block (array, vector) and not for (deque, forward_list, list)

+#### Vector :
+    - Sequence containers representing arrays that can change in size
+    - Are allocated in contiguous blocks of memory = They can be accessed via Pointer arithmetic OR [Index]

 ### Associative containers :
     - elements are accessed by 'key'.
     - Order can be more loosely, optimized for searching algorithms.